Monica Niculescu: 2015: First Premier 5 final in doubles

-First half of the year was difficult for Niculescu as she drew world No. 1, Serena Williams twice in a row in the second round of Indian Wells and Miami.
+First half of the year was difficult for Niculescu as she drew world No. 1, Serena Williams, twice in a row in the second round of Indian Wells and Miami.
 While she managed to test Williams in Indian Wells with a 5–7, 5–7 score, she was not able to win a set against her in either match.
-At the French Open, she faced No. 8 Carla Suárez Navarro in the opening round.
+At the French Open, she faced No. 8, Carla Suárez Navarro, in the opening round.
 She lost the match after winning four games.
-She won the ITF title at the $100K Marseille tournament in early June.
-She then returned to the WTA Tour, where she got to the final in the Nottingham Open after defeating No. 13 Agnieszka Radwańska.
-In the final, she lost to Ana Konjuh after three sets.
-At Wimbledon, she reached round of 16 and lost to No. 15 Bacsinszky.
-She played in the semifinal of the Bucharest Open, followed up then with the quarterfinal of the Washington Open.
+She won the title at the $100k Marseille tournament in early June.
+She then returned to the WTA Tour, where she got to the final in the Nottingham Open by defeating No. 13, Agnieszka Radwańska.
+In the final, she lost to Ana Konjuh in three sets.
+At Wimbledon, she reached the round of 16 and lost to No. 15, Bacsinszky.
+She played in the semifinals of the Bucharest Open, and followed this up with the quarterfinals of the Washington Open.
 In late September, she advanced to her last quarterfinal of the year at the Guangzhou Open.

 In January, at the Hobart International, she reached the final.
 A month later, she reached the quarterfinal of the Premier 5 Dubai Championships.
 Soon after, she achieved another Premier 5/Premier Mandatory quarterfinal at the Miami Open.
 In early October, she went further.
 At the Wuhan Open, she advanced to the final as her first Premier 5/Premier Mandatory final.
-Alongside fellow Romanian Irina-Camelia Begu, she finished as a runner-up, after losing to Martina Hingis and Sania Mirza.
-She finished the year with the Premier Kremlin Cup final and title at the $100K Poitiers tournament.
+Alongside fellow Romanian Irina-Camelia Begu, they ended runners-up, losing the final to Martina Hingis and Sania Mirza.
+She finished the year with the final of the Premier-level Kremlin Cup and the title at the $100k Poitiers tournament.